10 Composting Facts – Statistics and Data in 2023

 What indicates that compost is ready?

 Compost is a great way to improve the condition of your garden soil, but you must know when it is ready to use.
-It can take a few months for compost to mature and be ready for use.
+Compost can take a few months to mature and be ready for use.
+If the compost has a distinctive earthy smell, it’s ready.
+You may also notice a mossy or forest floor scent.
+Compost should not have a foul odor.

 It’s also crucial to feel the texture of your compost.
 When you dig into the pile with a shovel, it should feel dry and crumbly like soil.
 The texture should not be overly sticky or wet at all.
-If it feels moist, add more brown material (leaves, shredded paper) to absorb some of that moisture away from the center of your compost pile.
+If it feels moist, add more brown material (leaves, shredded paper) to absorb moisture away from the center of your compost pile.

 (GREEN ACTION CENTER)